-A galley kitchen works beautifully with your remodeling and your eventual cooking needs.
+A galley kitchen works beautifully with both your remodeling needs and your eventual cooking needs.
 Even though galley kitchens usually fit the need for small kitchen spaces, you might even want to consider installing one in a larger space simply because it works so well.

-Galley Kitchen Definition
+What a Galley Kitchen Is

 Galley Kitchens Pros and Cons

-- Galley kitchens save space for other rooms in your house.
+Galley kitchens save space for other rooms in your house.

-- Because countertops and cabinets are the most expensive elements in the kitchen, this cost is drastically minimized since the space is smaller.
+Because countertops and cabinets are the most expensive elements in the kitchen, this cost is drastically minimized since the space is smaller.

-- The major kitchen services such as water, electrical, and gas are clustered in the same area.
+The major kitchen services such as water, electrical, and gas are clustered in the same area.

-- Galley kitchens are an excellent use of the tight, step-saving kitchen triangle design.
+Galley kitchens are an excellent use of the tight, step-saving kitchen triangle design.

-- Less floor space means less kitchen flooring that you need to purchase.
+Less floor space means less kitchen flooring that you need to purchase.

-- Since galley kitchens are smaller, they tend to be ideal for do-it-yourself remodeling.
+Since galley kitchens are smaller, they tend to be ideal for do-it-yourself remodeling.

-- Galley kitchens tend to be tight for two or more cooks working at the same time.
+Galley kitchens tend to be tight for two or more cooks working at the same time.

 Countertop space is limited in galley kitchens because there are fewer base cabinets.

-- Resale value tends to be lower for galley kitchens than for other kitchen layouts.
+Resale value tends to be lower for galley kitchens than for other kitchen layouts.

-Galley Kitchen Considerations
+Galley Kitchen Design Considerations

 Keep to the Basics

 When building or remodeling a galley kitchen, stay with basics such as upper and lower cabinets, counters, refrigerator, sink, stove/oven, and a dishwasher.
-In most galley kitchens, it is impossible to build a permanent, full-size kitchen island, but a mobile island may be a good compromise.
+In most galley kitchens, it is impossible to build a permanent, full-size kitchen island, but a mobile island at the end of the kitchen may be a good compromise.

-Be Careful of Sink Size
+Be Mindful of Sink Size

 Instead, look for scaled-down sinks and keep sinks parallel to the counters.
 Drop-in sinks with built-in rims take away even more countertop space.
 Instead, consider installing an undermount sink so that the countertop can extend all of the ways to the sink edge.